joinpursuit/AC_4_Web/units/fundamentals/lessons/strings/strings.md

 console.log(word[5])
 ```

-To see how many characters we have in a string, we can use the string length **propery**.
+To see how many characters we have in a string, we can use the string length **property**.
 For now, it is sufficient to think of a property as a magic thing that is a part of a variable.
 We access a property using a dot (**.**) followed by the property name.
 All string variables have a property called **length** that holds the number of characters in that string.

 ```js
 var myString = 'spring'